arch-community/qbot/README.md

   to `config.yml` and add the correct settings for your instance or server.

 Modules:
+- `help` provides a help command that displays information and usage for modules and commands.
+- `queries` helps manage support channels by managing a database of support questions.
+- `snippets` allows setting and posting configurable text snippets.
+- `colors` generates, manages, and assigns color roles.
+- `arch` contains commands for searching the Arch wiki, repositories, and AUR.
+- `music` is a fully functional music bot that uses youtube-dl to play audio from a URL.
+- `figlet` converts text to ASCII art.
 - `util` provides utility commands.
 - `admin` provides commands for bot administration.
-- `help` provides the help command.
-- `queries` is a support channel management solution.
-- `snippets` allows posting configurable text snippets.
-- `colors` lets users set their color role.
-- `arch` contains commands for searching the Arch wiki and packages.
-- `music` is a fully functional music bot that uses youtube-dl.

 Bot CLI:

 - `rs` or `restart` restarts the bot.
-- `reload` reloads the config.
+- `rc` or `reload-config` reloads the config.
+- `lm` or `load-module` loads or reloads a module.
 - `irb` opens a REPL in the context of the bot.
 The `CommandBot` object is called `$bot`.
 - `quit` or `stop` stops the bot.